-TROUBLESHOOTING GUIDE If your Alarm does this It means You should Green light is OFF.
-Unit will not alarm when you press the Test/Silence button.
-Unit may not be receiving any power.
-Check the AC power supply.
-Make sure a fresh 9V battery is installed to power the battery back-up.
-Green light flashes ON, once a minute (horn is silent).
+TROUBLESHOOTING GUIDE f your Alarm does this.
+It means..
+You should.
+Green light is OFF.
+Unit will not alarm when you Check the AC power supply.
+Make sure fresh Unit may not be receiving any power. press the Test/Silence buttor batteries are installed to power the battery back-up Green light flashes ON, once a minute (horn is silent).
 Alarm is not receiving AC power.
-Unit is operating on battery back-up.
-Check the AC power supply.
-The horn "chirps" once a minute.
+Unit is operating on Check the AC power supply The horn "chirps" once a minute.
 Low battery warning.
 Battery is low or missing.
 Replace the battery.
 Avoid interrupting AC power.
-Once a minute, the alarm sounds 3 quick "chirps", and the green light flashes quickly three times.
-Unit malfunction.
+Once a minute, the alarm sounds 3 "chirps", and MALFUNCTION SIGNAL.
+Based on its Self Test Units under warranty should be returned to diagnostics, the unit has detected a malfunction.
+The unit needs to be replaced.
+Warranty" for details.
+The light flashes (Green) and the horn sounds 5 "chirps" every minute.
+END OF LIFE SIGNAL Immediately replace the CO Alarm.
+The horn sounds constantly with no pattern and Unit malfunction.
 Unit needs to be replaced.
-Based on self-diagnostic tests, the unit has detected a fault or the Alarm has reached its end-of-life, 5 years.
 Units under warranty should be returned to manufacturer for replacement.
 See "Limited Warranty" for details.
-The horn sounds constantly with no pattern and cannot be silenced.
-Unit malfunction.
-Unit needs to be replaced.
-Units under warranty should be returned to manufacturer for replacement.
-See "Limited Warranty" for details.
-Alarm goes back into alarm after you pressed the Test/Silence button to silence an alarm.
-Gas and/or CO levels are still potentially dangerous.
-Refer to "If Your Gas/CO Alarm Sounds" for details on how to respond to an alarm.
-If anyone is feeling ill, EVACUATE your home immediately and call 911.
-Alarm sounds frequently even though no high levels of gas or CO are revealed in an investigation.
+Refer to "If Your CO Alarm Sounds" for details on Alarm goes back into alarm after you pressed the CO levels are still potentially dangerous how to respond to an alarm.
+If anyone is feeling ill EVACUATE your home immediately and call 911.
+Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The Alarm may be improperly located.
 Refer to "Where to Install This Alarm."
 Relocate your alarm.
-If frequent alarms continue, have home rechecked for potential problems.
-You may be experiencing an intermittent gas or CO problem.
-For a list of acceptable replacement batteries, see "Re gular Maintenance."

-If you have any questions that cannot be answered by reading this manual, call Consumer Affairs: 1-800-323-9005.
+If frequent alarms continue. have home rechecked for potential problems.
+You may be experiencing an intermittent CO problem. for a list of acceptable replacement batteries, see "Regular Maintenance. you have any questions that cannot be answered by reading this manual, call Consumer Affairs: 1-800-323-9005.

-LIMITED WARRANTY

-BRK Brands, Inc., ("BRK") the maker of BRK Electronics® brand products warrants that for a period of five years from the date of purchase, this product will be free from defects in material and workmanship.
+LIMITED WARRANTY BRK Brands, Inc., ("BRK") the maker of First Alert® brand products warrants that for a period of seven years from the date of purchase, this product will be free from defects in material and workmanship.
 BRK, at its option, will repair or replace this product or any component of the product found to be defective during the warranty period.
 Replacement will be made with a new or remanufactured product or component.
 If the product is no longer available, replacement may be made with a similar product of equal or greater value.
 This is your exclusive warranty.